Yes, you can live inside a Nancy Meyers movie – here's how to achieve her cozy, classic, signature rom-com aesthetic according to the experts

 2. Balance rustic style with a little luxury

-'If you're looking for a jumping off point to inspire a beach house style or modern farmhouse dream home, look no further than Nancy Meyers classics like 'Something's Gotta Give' and 'It's Complicated,'' says designer Kathy Kuo.
+'If you're looking for a jumping off point to inspire a beach house style or modern farmhouse dream home, look no further than Nancy Meyers classics like Something's Gotta Give and It's Complicated,' agrees designer Kathy Kuo.

-'Some may categorize the Nancy Meyers look as 'coastal grandma' but I really see it as taking coastal or rustic aesthetics to the next level in a way that is luxurious as well as lived in.
+'Some may categorize the Nancy Meyers look as 'coastal grandmother', but I really see it as taking coastal or rustic aesthetics to the next level in a way that is luxurious as well as lived in.
 The California casual trend is perhaps a better way to describe it.
 Replicate this look by mixing family heirlooms and knick-knacks with beautifully curated art and designer furniture – an example could be a designer dining table topped with a vintage tablecloth and an artisanal vase full of seasonal flowers just picked from the backyard.'

-'This room exudes comfort and warmth,' explains Connie Vernich founder of Vernich Interiors.
-'Although it is a formal dining space, it feels comfortable enough to enjoy a book club meeting, family dinner or evening cocktail.'
+'This room exudes comfort and warmth,' explains Connie Vernich, founder of Vernich Interiors.
+'Although it is a formal dining space, it feels comfortable enough to enjoy a book club meeting, family dinner, or evening cocktail.'

 4. Design a home that feels like you